Love shoes and want more?

 - New Balance – If you or your family loves New Balance like we do, this may be the shoe product testing program for you.

 - Reebok – Reebok also offers a shoe product testing program.
 Applicants do need to qualify and criteria may vary by things such as shoe size, location and athletic activity level.

-- Columbia – This popular outdoor enthusiast brand offers product testing for their shoes and other products.
+- Columbia – This popular outdoor enthusiast brand offers product testing for its shoes and other products.

 - Asics – This product testing program is available for U.K. and New Zealand residents.
 Residents of the United States are not eligible at this time.

-- Under Armour – This popular athletic retailer is seeking kids for their product testing program.
+- Under Armour – This popular athletic retailer is seeking kids for its product testing program.

-- Saucony – This running shoe brand is seeking product testers to help them improve their product line.
-In person testing opportunities may be available for Boston residents and national testers are being sought as well.
+- Saucony – This running shoe brand is seeking product testers to help them improve its product line.
+In-person testing opportunities may be available for Boston residents and national testers are being sought as well.

 Shoe product testing opportunities may have certain requirements including being 18 of age, located in a particular country, or in the case of children’s shoes, the child’s legal parent or guardian may need to give consent for them to participate.